by Bill Lewis II

 Rule #1 – If you have not trained together, do not deploy together.

-Years ago, my department started conducting a “post-academy” for new recruits that just graduated from the police academy.
-The purpose of the initial 40-hour, then later the 80-hour post-academy was to familiarize the new recruits with agency-specific requirements, policies, procedures, reports, and specialized units, prior to their field training assignments.
+Years ago, my department started conducting a “post-academy” for new officers that just graduated from the police academy.
+The purpose of the initial 40-hours post-academy, then later 80 hours, was to familiarize the officers with agency-specific requirements, policies, procedures, reports, and specialized units, prior to their field training assignments.

-The K9 Unit once was responsible for two hours of familiarization that included deployment guidelines, search demonstrations, and “arrest and control procedures during a K9 apprehension” with recruits involved in actual hands-on training with the police dog and a “suspect” so that they would be more familiar and knowledgeable of the tactics and procedures in the field.
+As a part of the post-academy, the K9 Unit once was responsible for two hours of familiarization that included deployment guidelines, search demonstrations, and “arrest and control procedures during a K9 apprehension” with the officers involved in actual hands-on training with the police dog and a “suspect” so that they would be more familiar and knowledgeable of the tactics and procedures in the field.
 That training was later reduced to one hour and eventually eliminated, despite protest and justification from the K9 Unit, because the “training staff” didn’t think K9 familiarization and the associated liability was a priority nor as important as other subjects.

 Rule #2 – Personnel who have not worked or trained around a police dog in a tactical situation or K9 apprehension and/or have not worked well in those situations should not be deployed in any situation where that potential exists.

 Every person who might be present and/or required to assist with a search, an arrest, or apprehension must receive formal and documented hands-on training with a K9 team the same as the standard “arrest and control” training and handcuffing procedures without a police dog.
-This training is essential in addressing competence, familiarity and reducing risk and liability for an agency.
+This training is essential in addressing competence and familiarity that will reduce risk and liability for an agency.
 After formal training is conducted and documented in an agency ‘s training file, impromptu training and scheduled updates can be conducted in the field and at roll call training as “refresher” training and recorded on a handler’s training log.
 The time commitment is minimal.

 Rule #3 – Whenever the potential for a police dog deployment occurs, personnel must know how to properly react if the dog attempts to or makes an apprehension and who will be ideally controlling the situation.